pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 This feature is implemented using optimistic concurrency control features of the underlying database.
-With SQLAlchemy, the primary key constraint involves both the sequence and the position columns.
+With SQLAlchemy, a unique constraint is used that involves both the sequence and the position columns.

 With Cassandra the position is the primary key in the sequence partition, and the "IF NOT EXISTS" feature is applied.

-The Cassandra database management system, which implements the Paxos protocol, can accomplish linearly-scalable distributed optimistic concurrency control, guaranteeing sequential consistency of the events of an entity despite the database being distributed.
-It is also possible to serialize calls to the methods of an entity, but that is out of the scope of this package — if you wish to do that, perhaps something like
-`Zookeeper <https://zookeeper.apache.org/>`__ might help.
+The Cassandra database management system implements the Paxos protocol, and can thereby accomplish linearly-scalable distributed optimistic concurrency control, guaranteeing sequential consistency of the events of an entity despite the database being distributed.
+It is also possible to serialize calls to the methods of an entity, but that is out of the scope of this package — if you wish to do that, perhaps something like `Zookeeper <https://zookeeper.apache.org/>`__ might help.

+The Django ORM strategy works in the same way as the SQLAlchemy strategy.

 Sequenced item mapper